A3041 Implantable Stimulator-Transponder Manual

 A3041A34 CR1220 30 3.3 0.2—10 1.5 150 30 9 0.95 1.7

 Table: A3041 Implantable Stimulator-Transponder Version Table.
+We list the versions in order of lightest to heaviest.
 For definitions of "Stimulus Cost", "Active Life", "Wake Life", and "Shelf Life" see paragraphs below.

 Set-Up